 Looking for a dynamic speaker for your book club, bookstore, library, or organization?
 Invite novelist and journalist Lindsay Marie Morris for engaging virtual or in-person appearances!

 Lindsay loves connecting with readers and hearing how her characters resonate with them.
-As a special bonus, she provides a downloadable list of thoughtful book club discussion questions for The Last Letter from Sicily to enrich your conversations.
+As a special bonus, she provides a downloadable list of thoughtful book club discussion questions for The Last Letter from Sicily and Beneath the Sicilian Stars to enrich your group's literary conversations.

-Beyond book talks and signings, Lindsay offers inspiring presentations on historical fiction and the art of storytelling—perfect for writers, history buffs, and book lovers alike.
-See details of her latest talk below.
+Beyond book talks and signings, Lindsay offers inspiring presentations on historical fiction and the art of storytelling, perfect for writers, history buffs, and book lovers alike.
+See details of her latest talks below.

 Family to Fiction: Unearthing Historical Narratives

-Every family has a story shaped by the tides of history.
-In this engaging and interactive lecture, explore how to mine your own family history for inspiration to craft compelling historical fiction.
-Drawing from her experience writing about Italians during World War II in the United States and Sicily, Lindsay Marie Morris will illustrate how personal anecdotes, cultural traditions, and geopolitical events intersect to create rich, authentic narratives.
+In this engaging and interactive lecture, historical novelist Lindsay Marie Morris invites participants to explore how personal history can inspire compelling historical fiction.
+Drawing from her experience writing about Italians during World War II in the United States and Sicily, Lindsay shows how family anecdotes, cultural traditions, and geopolitical events intersect to create rich, authentic narratives.
+Whether you're writing a novel, memoir, or short story, this session offers practical tools and creative inspiration to bring personal history to life on the page.

-Participants will learn techniques for uncovering family stories through research and archival exploration while discovering how to weave them into broader historical contexts.
-The lecture offers a behind-the-scenes look at Lindsay's debut novel, The Last Letter from Sicily, showcasing how personal stories can reveal universal themes of resilience, identity, and transformation.
+Participants will learn practical research techniques—such as conducting family interviews, exploring archives, and mining public records—while discovering how to weave individual stories into broader historical contexts.
+Using her debut novel, The Last Letter from Sicily, inspired by her own grandparents' wartime experiences, Lindsay demonstrates how personal stories can illuminate universal themes of resilience, identity, and transformation.

 Key Topics: